marcdloeb/CAPP30239_FA22/final_project/README.md

       - This subdirectory contains the CSV recording more than 56,000 street addresses that appear in 20th century University of Chicago print publications
     - neighborhood_polys
       - This subdirectory contains the polygons used to assign neighborhood names to street address points and census tracts, to enable later aggregation
-  - working_data
+  - working_neighborhoods/tracts/points
-    - This directory contains intermediate data, middle stages of transformation of source data into chart_data and map_data
+    - These three directories contain intermediate data, middle stages of transformation of source data into chart_data and map_data